csnizik/newsnizikdotcom/data/blog/drupal-permissions-beyond-the-box.md

 ### Administrators

 Admins, of course, get godlike permissions.
-Every permission that is available is irrevokably granted to the administrator role, and the OOB `user/1` is given this role.
+Every permission that is available is irrevokably granted to the administrator role, and the OOTB `user/1` is given this role.
 Administrator role can be added to users other than `user/1` and they too will have irrevocable omnipotence.[^4]

 ## Lesser-known (but powerful) permission controls

 Even if the `/admin/peopls/permissions` page was all a site admin had access to, they would still be in pretty good shape.
-But fortunately (and unbeknownst to many a Drupal user) there are more ways to enact granular levels of permission using just an OOB installation.
+But fortunately (and unbeknownst to many a Drupal user) there are more ways to enact granular levels of permission using just an OOTB installation.

 ### Views